Rog Lake

 Cook County, MinnesotaLimited DataOligotrophic

 No invasive species are currently listed at Rog Lake — the lake remains off the Minnesota infested-waters roster.
 The fishery is bass-led, with 4 documented species across the lake's records.
-No formal public access is documented at Rog Lake — most use is by shoreline residents and their guests.
+The lake lacks a documented public access point, so visitor use is limited.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-07-13.
 Grade methodology: LakeGrade methodology.